Vaggan/com.edling.sectoralarm/README.md

 Author: Christopher Edling

 ---
+##### Instructions:
+* Application settings
+  * Please enter the login information for My Pages and alarm code.
+  * SiteId does not need to be filled in, that field is set automatically at the first login.
+* Then add your alarm as a device.

+---
 ##### [Sector Alarm Node.js Library](https://github.com/perbrage/sectoralarm) by [perbrage](https://github.com/perbrage)
 This Library is used to communicate with Sector Alarm.